lasseignelab/Cancer_Signature_Reversion/README.md

 **Package versions for the Docker/singulairty**
 - 221221_rstudio_tf_dr_v3_singularity.Rmd

-**Tau value calcuation for signature reversion**
+**Tau value calculation for signature reversion**

 These scripts use the conda environment file SR_TAU_CELL_environment.yml.
 The ".sh" file was used to submit the cluster job on a slurm system in an array format.
 The R scripts were executed by these cluster job scripts.
-This allowed for more parrallel runs of the tau calculations.
+This allowed for more parallel runs of the tau calculations.

 Set Up for Tau Calculations:
  - 220125_conda_set_up.txt